 If it’s your first time in Paris I’d recommend taking advantage of the city bus tour service to get around.
 The tour bus might be a little more expensive than the subway but it allows you to soak up the city’s relaxed, vibrant atmosphere, and take in a lot more of its landmarks – who wants to spend time underground on a subway system that’s identical to every other one of the planet if they can help it?

 I’ve stuck the Eiffel Tower at the top of my list simply because it’s the city’s icon – but it’s also bloody awesome as well!
 For me, I don’t feel I need to say an awful lot about this as it says it all itself.

 2. The Sex Museum

-This is a few doors down from the Moulin Rouge, and consists of 7 floors of graphic pictures, sculptures, sex toys and carvings, punctuated with the occasional porn film playing in random areas of the museum.
+This is a few doors down from the Moulin Rouge, and consists of 7 floors of graphic pictures, sculptures, sex toys from silicone sex toys to hardcore BDSM equipment, and everything in between, and carvings, punctuated with the occasional porn film playing in random areas of the museum.

 SO.
 MUCH.
 FUN!